bobstarul/bobstarul.github.io/_posts/2022-07-08-FirstPost.md

 ## Lab 1-2

-> 1. Upload the Lab01-02.exe file to http://www.VirusTotal.com/.
+> 1.Upload the Lab01-02.exe file to http://www.VirusTotal.com/.
 Does it match
 any existing antivirus definitions?

 Yes, it does.
 55 vendros flagged this file as malicious.
 ![VirusTotal_Lab01-02.exe_Result][Lab01-02.exe_VirusTotal]

-> 2. Are there any indications that this file is packed or obfuscated?
+> 2.Are there any indications that this file is packed or obfuscated?
 If so, what are these indicators?
 If the file is packed, unpack it if possible.

 As it can be seen in PEiD, the entry point is UPX1.
 And, recalling the information in the book, the UPX packer changes the name of the sections in such values.